jethrocarr/howalarming-gcm/README.md

 [HowAlarming](https://github.com/jethrocarr/howalarming) and Google Compute Messaging (GCM) used by the companion Android and iOS apps.

-Unlike the lightweight `alert_gcm.py`, this service offers bi-directional communication between applications which enables in-app actions to be relayed through to the alarm system.
+Unlike more lightweight implementations with the HTTP service, this service offers bi-directional communication between applications which enables in-app actions to be relayed through to the alarm system.

-Based heavily on the FriendlyPing example application published by Google.
+XMPP handling code based heavily on the FriendlyPing example application published by Google.

 # Application Registration